Construction Accounting: Ultimate Guide for Contractors

 3. Record Day-to-Day Financial Transactions

 Use a journal, spreadsheets, or construction accounting software to record day-to-day transactions like accounts payable, accounts receivable, labor costs, and material costs incurred.
-You’ll want to include a description of each transaction, the date of the transaction, and the revenue received.
+You’ll want to include a description of each transaction, the date of the transaction, and the revenue received or expense paid.

 You can use construction invoice templates to bill your clients and keep a paper record of all construction projects and revenue generated.